nickboorer/javascript_work/docs/notes/07 HTML the DOM and CSS.md

 document.querySelectorAll(".highlight"); //to find all elements with the class "highlight"
 //>Nodelist(2) [p.highlight], p.highlight - returns a Nodelist (no. of elements matching selector) [elements]

-let strong = document.querySelectorAll(#main-heading strong); // to find all strong elements with a parent element with main-heading ID strong;
+let strong = document.querySelectorAll("#main-heading strong"); // to find all strong elements with a parent element with main-heading ID strong;
 //>Nodelist [strong] - only one element matches the selector (so no number returned) strong[0].textContent; // get the text of that element (zero-indexing so you need 0 to select the first (and only) element here)